PhyuPT/Creating-Visualizations-Using-Cognos-Analytics/README.md

 TASK 4: Sum of Profits for Hudson model cars by Dealer ID - as a line chart, titled Profit of Hudson Models by Dealer ID.
 Also remove the horizontal gridlines from the chart, put the legend on the right side of the chart, and color the series outline in green.
 (Hint: Use the pivot table on Sheet4, use Gridlines in the Axes group on the Chart tab to remove the gridlines, and use Format on the Chart tab to change the chart title, to move the legend, and to format the series outline color in green)

 TASK 5: Save your workbook: Use Save As to save your completed workbook as CarSalesByModelEnd.xlsx

+using IBM Cognos Analytics
+download zip file
+load and open the data module On the navigation panel of Cognos Analytics, select Team content Save the PDF file **Creating Visualizations using Cognos Analytics_Dashboards.pdf**